 Friends, this was my dark time.
 But the worst part about getting herpes wasn’t really the herpes.

-After my sister died, I took a much-needed year+ off of romance.
+After my sister died, I took a couple much-needed years off of romance.
 When I decided to dive back in, it was mostly through herpes dating sites.
-I met a few wonderful people this way, and some equally terrible people, but that’s besides the point.
+I met a few wonderful people this way, and some equally not-so-wonderful people, but that’s besides the point.
 The point is that we have relationships with ourselves that are just as real as the relationships we have with other people.
 And the message that I was sending to myself during this time was that I wasn’t good enough for the regular dating apps.

 The thought of having to disclose herpes to someone I liked was terrifying, and I thought so little of myself that I was convinced that most people would leave me once they found out.
 I had already tried telling one guy I’d been seeing for several weeks, and he promptly ghosted me after the disclosure.
 Why bother risking that level of rejection?
 The herpes dating app felt safe in that way, but each time I updated my profile, I was deliberately turning my back on my heart — and on myself — bit by bit.
 In my fear of being rejected by others, I was rejecting myself and hiding again, this time with a specialized dating app.